V4Fire/Client/src/components/friends/provide/README.md

 ### classes

-Returns a map with classes for the elements of another component.
+Returns a dictionary that maps classes from one component to the elements of another component.
-This function is used to assign element classes of the outer component to the elements of the inner component.
+This is typically used to assign element classes of the outer component to the elements of the inner component.
-Use it with caution as it's a violation of component encapsulation.
+However, it should be used with caution as it violates component encapsulation.

 ```js
 this.componentName === 'b-example';